elastic/elasticsearch-php/README.md

 ### Use Elastic Cloud

-You can use [Elastic Cloud](https://www.elastic.co/cloud/) as server to connect using `elasticsearch-php`.
+You can use [Elastic Cloud](https://www.elastic.co/cloud/) as server with `elasticsearch-php`.
 Elastic Cloud is the PaaS solution offered by [Elastic](https://www.elastic.co).

-To connect to Elastic Cloud you just need the `Cloud ID` and the `API key`.
+For connecting to Elastic Cloud you just need the `Cloud ID` and the `API key`.

 You can get the `Cloud ID` from the `My deployment` page of your dashboard (see the red rectangle reported in the screenshot).